-The list of past, present, and reasonably foreseeable projects contained in the Draft EA was reviewed in light of the changes to the Proposed Action and other cumulative impacts analysis being conducted by LAWA.
-Relatively minor projects that would not involve construction activities similar to the refined Proposed Action were eliminated from the cumulative impacts analysis.
+97 The list of past, present, and reasonably foreseeable projects contained in the EA was reviewed in light of other cumulative impacts analysis being conducted by LAWA.
+Relatively minor projects that would not involve construction activities similar to the scale and magnitude of the Proposed Action Alternative were eliminated from the cumulative impacts analysis.